rjstevick/URI-gomez-chiarri-lab-scripts/README.md

-# URI Gomez-Chiarri Lab scripts
+# URI Gómez-Chiarri Lab scripts

-Data analysis scripts and pipelines used in the Gomez-Chiarri lab @ Univeristy of Rhode Island
+Data analysis scripts and pipelines used in the Gómez-Chiarri lab @ Univeristy of Rhode Island

 **Contact:** gomezchi (at) uri.edu